oyousaf/cinebay/README.md

 # 🎬 CineBay

 **CineBay** is a sleek and modern movie discovery app built for fast, cinematic browsing — whether you're on desktop or tablet.
-It features auto-scrolling carousels, swipe-friendly UI, and smooth animations, making it feel like a true media experience.
+It features static carousels, swipe-friendly UI, and smooth animations, making it feel like a true media experience.

 ---